On Multiple Sources of Income and Working Smarter Not Just Harder

 First, we listed down all his income sources and how much time he usually spends a week doing those.

-Second, I had him compute how much net income he earns with each; and divided that with the number of hours he puts on that job in a month.
+Second, I had him compute how much net income he earns with each; and divided that by the number of hours he puts on that job in a month.

 The first thing he realized is that he always thought that his bookkeeping work was his highest income earner.
 It actually is in terms of amount, but when time is put into the equation, it seems that doing special tasks for his father’s company is the winner.